Community Outreach and Education

 Our outreach and educational programs are designed to inform and educate the public about the workings of the court and the judicial branch of government in California.
 Currently available educational programs are listed below.

 Virtual tours are conducted with a live tour guide via Zoom.
-During the interactive tour, the guide will show points of interest in the downtown Central Courthouse, discuss the jury process, courtroom roles, and conduct a trial exercise from a courtroom.
+During the interactive tour, the guide will show points of interest in the downtown central courthouse, discuss the jury process, courtroom roles, and conduct a trial exercise from a courtroom.
 Additionally, fifth graders also participate in a question-and-answer session with a Deputy Sheriff.
 Tour length 1.5 hours.

+In-person tours are available at the downtown Central Courthouse location only.
 Supplemental educational materials are provided.
 For more information or to schedule a tour, please contact the Student Outreach and Education Program Coordinator at (619) 844-2328 or [email protected].

 Judges in the Classroom

-This Judicial Council of California program matches teachers with judges who have volunteered to visit (remotely or in person) K-12 classrooms to engage the students with lessons on the U.S. Constitution, the rule of law, the role of the judicial branch, and related topics.
+This Judicial Council of California program matches teachers with judges who have volunteered to visit (remotely or in person) third through 12th grade classrooms to engage the students with lessons on the U.S. Constitution, the rule of law, the role of the judicial branch, and related topics.
 The interactive presentations are an exciting opportunity to bring judicial concepts to life and help enhance students’ understanding of the content in a clear and concise way.
 The students will analyze and apply legal concepts and use critical thinking skills during the visit.
 Lesson plans and materials are provided.
 For more information and to request a presentation, please visit the Judges in the Classroom webpage.

 On My Honor